anas-didi95/.dotcfg/.atom/packages/nuclide/pkg/nuclide-js-imports-server/README.md

   // diagnostics and code actions will be provided.
 If this is not provided or
   // is an empty array, diagnostics will be provided for all directories.
   diagnosticsWhitelist: Array<string>,
+  // A list of regexes to determine if require() will be used instead of 'import'.
+  // The default settings is to use 'import'.
+  requiresWhitelist: Array<string>,
 }
 ```